vertica/VerticaPyLab/README.md

 ### Shared Volumes

-verticalab allows you to import your files(notebooks, data, etc...) and also save your work on your local machine.
+verticapylab allows you to import your files(notebooks, data, etc...) and also save your work on your local machine.
 For that, create a new directory named <b>workspace</b> in the root directory of the project (VerticaPyLab/workspace).
-If you do not do it, verticalab will do it for you during the first installation.
-Put all the files you would like to use in verticalab inside workspace before you start verticalab.
-That directory will be mounted into verticalab so when it starts, you will see a workspace directory there too.
+If you do not do it, verticapylab will do it for you during the first installation.
+Put all the files you would like to use in verticapylab inside workspace before you start verticapylab.
+That directory will be mounted into verticapylab so when it starts, you will see a workspace directory there too.
-If when working on verticalab there are some files you would like to keep after the container deletion, just put them inside workspace(on verticalab) and you will find them in your local workspace directory.
+If when working on verticapylab there are some files you would like to keep after the container deletion, just put them inside workspace(on verticapylab) and you will find them in your local workspace directory.

 ### Additional Configuration